UK opposition accuses Boris Johnson of US-style plan to deregulate | DW | 05.11.2019

 UK Labour Party leader Jeremy Corbyn on Tuesday accused Prime Minister Boris Johnson of wanting to "hijack Brexit" and use it as an opportunity to deregulate UK markets.

-As the lead up to the UK election got underway, Corbyn said his rival wanted to "unleash Thatcherism on steroids" once the country was no longer bound by EU trading treaties and regulations.
+As the UK election campaigns got underway, Corbyn said his rival wanted to "unleash Thatcherism on steroids" once the country was no longer bound by EU trading treaties and regulations.

 Speaking in Harrow, London, Corbyn also said that the UK's free healthcare service was "not for sale."
 He said that Johnson wants to strike a trade deal with US President Donald Trump to sell off parts of the UK's National Health Service, or make it easier for US pharmaceutical firms and medical companies to sell into the UK healthcare market.